guynir/fennec/sample.md

 # Why do I need _Fennec_ ?

-_Fennec_ is here to serve 2 core reasons:
-Firstly, the .js file itself has a boilerplate code you'll probably need in your own web application to tie between a template and a target DOM.

-Almost every template you'll generate is likely to end up in a DOM element (e.g.: `body`, `div`).
-Since most template libraries does not provide such a functionality, you will need either to write it yourself or alternatively, import it from outside - hence the _Fennec_ library.

-Secondly, _Fennec_ library comes with a lot of knowledge embedded inside it.
-It introduces new ways to work with templates and make their usage much more simpler and intuitive.
+Most importantly, _Fennec_ introduces a new way of working with client-side templating.
+It harness an old known solution in this modern world.

+There is a lot of reading about it in an [external blog] (#), however it is suffice to say that if you ever worked with client-side template library, you've noticed the difference in the example above.

+Beyond the introduction above, almost all generated contents of client-side template library you will use will end up inside a DOM element (e.g.: `body`, `div` and even `script` element); therefore, you need to write a code to tie between the output of the library and the target DOM. _Fennec_ does just that!
+It provides a convenient way to tie between a template, a templating-engine and a target DOM.